-Male Huskies have a height of 21-23.5 inches and a weight of 45-60lbs.
-Female Huskies will have a height of 20-22 inches and a weight of 35-50lbs.
+Male huskies have a height of 21-23.5 inches and a weight of 45-60lbs.
+Female huskies will have a height of 20-22 inches and a weight of 35-50lbs.

-That being said, Huskies are a stabilised breed meaning the sizes they grow to are very well predicted by the breed standard (see sizes above).
-A more accurate guess can be obtained by looking at the size of both parents of the Husky and the sizes of Huskies from previous litters with the same parents.
+That being said, huskies are a stabilised breed meaning the sizes they grow to are very well predicted by the breed standard (see sizes above).
+A more accurate guess can be obtained by looking at the size of both parents of the husky and the sizes of huskies from previous litters with the same parents.

-What is overweight for a Husky?
+What is Overweight For A Husky?

-The weights provided in the AKC’s breed standard are the ideal weights for a fully-grown Siberian Husky, but some Huskies can be heavier whilst remaining healthy.
+The weights provided in the AKC’s breed standard are the ideal weights for a fully-grown Siberian husky, but some huskies can be heavier whilst remaining healthy.
 This makes it hard to pinpoint the exact weight that defines obesity.

-In a healthy Husky, you should be able to lightly feel their ribs as you run your hands over their sides, and their waistline should be clearly defined.
-If this is not the case for your Husky, they may need to lose some weight.
+In a healthy husky, you should be able to lightly feel their ribs as you run your hands over their sides, and their waistline should be clearly defined.
+If this is not the case for your husky, they may need to lose some weight.

-Why is my Husky so Small?
+Why Is My Husky So Small?

-There are a couple of potential reasons your Husky may be small for their age.
+There are a couple of potential reasons your husky may be small for their age.
 Firstly, they could simply be a slow grower.
 Monitor their weight and height regularly to ensure they are still growing a reasonable amount between measurements.

 Secondly, it could be a sign they are not getting enough nutrients to grow properly.
 Huskies need high-quality puppy food that is calorie-dense to keep up with needs.

-If you are concerned about the progress of your Husky’s growth, please speak to a vet.
+If you are concerned about the progress of your husky’s growth, please speak to a vet.